jangko/msgpack4nim/msgpack.org.md

 * procedural type
 * cstring(it is not safe to assume it always terminated by null)
+* pointer

 these types cannot be automatically pack/unpacked:

 * *void* (will cause compile time error)

-however, you can provide your own handler for cstring
+however, you can provide your own handler for cstring and pointer

 **Gotchas:**
 because data conversion did not preserve original data types, the following code is perfectly valid and will raise no exception